vinefeeder/TwinVine/README.md

 Not all have been tested

 # Newbies
 If you are totally new to downloading there are software items that all downloaders call upon to carry out their functions.
-TwinVine is not different.
+TwinVine is no different.

 You need to have some binaries installed and on your system's Path.
 For your security find them from source.